 The twist contest took place, Richard digging Arizona in the ribs,

 “Hey, this cat can really dance.”

 Arizona jumped up and pointed to the T-shirt Tarantino was wearing in the kitchen scene, as he recognized the logo and began telling a story about it, making Richard miss untold lines.

 The highlight of the night, however, occurred in the last diner scene.
 The Samuel L. Jackson character has a wallet embossed with the legend, ‘Bad Motherfucker’.
-The German translation for this, when it appeared, full screen in a classic Tarantino close-up, was, ‘Böser Schwarzer Mann’ (Angry Black Man.)The entire cinema erupted into spontaneously laughter, a reaction that Tarantino himself would have loved.
+The German translation for this, when it appeared, full screen in a classic Tarantino close-up, was, ‘Böser Schwarzer Mann’ (Angry Black Man.)The entire cinema erupted into spontaneously laughter.

 From that point on, they re-enacted lines of dialogue and added new words to their vocabulary.